yugabyte/yugabyte-db/docs/content/latest/secure/authorization/ycql-grant-permissions.md

   </li>
 </ul>

-In this tutorial, we shall run through a scenario.
+In this tutorial, you shall run through a scenario.
 Assume a company has an engineering organization, with three sub-teams - developers, qa and DB admins.
 We are going to create a role for each of these entities.

-Here is what we want to achieve from a role-based access control (RBAC) perspective.
+Here is what you want to achieve from a role-based access control (RBAC) perspective.

 - All members of engineering should be able to read data from any keyspace and table.
 - Both developers and qa should be able to modify data in existing tables in the keyspace `dev_keyspace`.